F5 rSeries Planning Guide Source |

 You can deploy a tenant from the webUI using the Add button in the Tenant Management > Tenant Deployments screen.

 The tenant deployment options are almost identical to deploying a vCMP guest, with a few minor differences.
-Supply the tenant a name and choose the TMOS tenant image for it to run.
+Supply a name for the tenant and choose the TMOS tenant image for it to run.
 Next you will assign an out-of-band management address, prefix, and gateway, and assign VLANs you want the tenant to inherit.
 There is also an option to adjust the virtual disk size if this tenant will need more space.
 There are Recommended and Advanced options for resource provisioning; choosing recommended will automatically adjust memory based on the vCPUs allocated to the tenant.
 Choosing Advanced will allow you to over-allocate memory which is something iSeries did not support.
 You can choose different states (Configured, Provisioned, Deployed) just like vCMP and there is an option to enable/disable HW Crypto and Compression Acceleration (recommended this stay enabled).
 And finally, there is an option to enable Appliance mode which will disable root/bash access to the tenant.
 Once you click Save the tenant will move to the desired state of Configured, Provisioned, or Deployed.

 Validating Tenant Status via webUI¶